Updated April 2026

 What Is EV Insurance?

-How electric vehicle insurance works in New Zealand and what makes it different from standard car insurance.
+How electric vehicle insurance works in Australia and what makes it different from standard car insurance.

 EV insurance is standard motor vehicle insurance applied to battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
-In New Zealand, there is no separate "EV insurance" product - electric vehicles are insured under the same comprehensive, third party fire & theft, or third party policies as petrol and diesel cars.
+In Australia, there is no separate "EV insurance" product as such - electric vehicles are insured under the same comprehensive, third party fire & theft, or third party policies as petrol and diesel cars.

 However, EVs present unique risks and cost considerations that affect how insurers price and manage policies.
-Higher vehicle purchase prices, expensive battery packs, specialist repair requirements and a limited network of EV-certified repairers all influence premiums and claims handling.
+Higher vehicle purchase prices, expensive battery packs that can cost $15,000 to $30,000 to replace, specialist repair requirements and a limited network of EV-certified repairers all influence premiums and claims outcomes.

-All major NZ car insurers - including AA Insurance, Tower, AMI, State and Cove - insure EVs.
-There is no requirement to find a specialist EV insurer.
-That said, it pays to compare, as some providers may offer more favourable terms for electric vehicles than others.
+All major Australian car insurers - including AAMI, Allianz, Budget Direct, RACV, NRMA and Suncorp - insure EVs.
+There is no need to find a specialist EV insurer, though it pays to compare because some providers may offer more favourable terms for electric vehicles than others.

-For general information about motor vehicle insurance in NZ, see the FMA's insurance guide and the Insurance Council of New Zealand (ICNZ).
+For general information about car insurance in Australia, see ASIC's Moneysmart car insurance guide and the Insurance Council of Australia (ICA).

-Key fact: As of late 2025, there are over 90,000 battery electric vehicles registered in New Zealand, according to the Ministry of Transport fleet statistics.
-The most popular models include the Nissan Leaf, Tesla Model 3, Tesla Model Y, BYD Atto 3 and MG ZS EV.
+Key fact: Australia had over 200,000 battery electric vehicles on the road by the end of 2025, according to the Federal Chamber of Automotive Industries (FCAI).
+The most popular models include the Tesla Model Y, Tesla Model 3, BYD Atto 3, BYD Dolphin and MG ZS EV.

 EV-Specific Insurance Considerations

-Key differences between insuring an electric vehicle and a traditional internal combustion engine (ICE) vehicle in New Zealand.
+Key differences between insuring an electric vehicle and a traditional internal combustion engine (ICE) vehicle in Australia.

 Higher Vehicle Values

-EVs typically have higher purchase prices than comparable ICE vehicles.
-A new Tesla Model 3 starts around $55,000+ while a BYD Atto 3 starts from approximately $45,000.
-Higher insured values mean higher premiums, though the gap is closing as EV prices fall.
+EVs generally have higher purchase prices than comparable ICE vehicles.
+A new Tesla Model 3 starts from around $55,000 while a BYD Atto 3 starts from approximately $45,000.
+Higher insured values translate directly to higher premiums, though this gap is narrowing as EV prices fall.

 Market value and agreed value options available

-Agreed value may suit newer EVs that hold value well
+Agreed value may suit newer EVs that hold their value

 Specialist Repairs

 EV repairs require certified technicians trained in high-voltage systems.
 Fewer repairers are equipped for EV work, which can mean longer wait times and higher labour costs.
-Proprietary parts from manufacturers like Tesla may also take longer to source.
+Proprietary parts from manufacturers like Tesla may also take longer to source in Australia.

 Insurers typically manage repairer selection